minprog/app-studio/40 Guided/35 Journal/content.md

 ## Write the insert method

 - First, link the confirmation button in the `EntryActivity` to a new method called `addEntry` through its onClick attribute.
-- In the database class, add a public method `insert()` which accepts a title and the completed status for a single to-do item.
+- In the database class, add a public method `insert()` which accepts an `Entry` object as its parameter.
 - In that method, open a connection to the database (see the instructions for select all), and create a new `ContentValues` object.
 Use the `put` method to add values for `title`, `content` and `mood`.
 Then, call `insert` on the database connection, passing in the right parameters (`nullColumnHack` may simply be `null`).

+> The [ContentValues](https://developer.android.com/reference/android/content/ContentValues.html) class offers an easy way to bind values to columns for SQLite.
+It also prevents user input from directly appearing in the SQL string unescaped and unchecked, making your application less vulnerable to SQL injection.

-- Now go back to the activity, use `EntryDatabase.getInstance()` to get to the database object, and call the `insert` method that we just defined.
+- Now go back to the activity, use `EntryDatabase.getInstance()` to get to the database instance, and call the `insert` method that we just defined.

-## Make sure the user interface keeps updated

-TODO: omdat we vanuit een andere activity entries aanmaken, wordt onCreate sowieso opnieuw gecalld en is deze interface update waarschijnlijk overbodig.

-To make sure that the list view always displays the most up-to-date information from the database, we are going to update it every time we change something.

-- In your activity, create a `private` method called `updateData()`.

-- You will need access to the database, as well as to the adapter.
-Add private instance variables to your class: `EntryDatabase db` and `EntryAdapter adapter`.

-- In your `onCreate()` you already create an instance of the `EntryDatabase` and of the `EntryAdapter`.
-Change the code to save these instances to the instance variables that we just created.

-> When determining the scope of your variables, always ask yourself if the scope in which they are available matches the scope in which they are needed.
-While sometimes it's efficient to declare a variable for the whole class to use, it's certainly not always necessary.

-- Now we can write the body for the method `updateData()`.
-You can use the method `swapCursor()` on the adapter to put in a new cursor for the updated data.
-Where do you get that new cursor?
-Just call `selectAll()` on the database again, as you dit in `onCreate()`.

-- Call your new method right after calling `insert()` from the button `onClick` handler, and every time you add a new item, it should be displayed immediately!

 ## Finishing up